The Quality in Organ Donation (QUOD) programme provides a unique resource to facilitate research in organ donation and transplantation.

-The Quality in Organ Donation (QUOD) initiative aims to identify pathways of injury and repair in donors organs.
+The Quality in Organ Donation (QUOD) initiative aims to identify pathways of injury and repair in donors’ organs.

-Despite the advances made in recent years in the realms of organ donation and transplantation, a significant and widening disparity exists between organ supply and demand.
+Despite the advances made in recent years in the field of organ donation and increased awareness of the importance of transplantation, a significant and widening disparity exists between organ supply and demand.
 This disparity is predicted to worsen making this the biggest challenge facing the transplant community today.

 Key aims of QUOD